 Michigan motorists know that the risk of a hit and run accident is real.
 So many have voluntarily taken steps to protect themselves from an uninsured or missing driver.
 Most auto insurance companies offer an uninsured motorist policy (also called underinsured motorist coverage).
 These policies allow the policy holder to file a claim any time he or she would be legally allowed to collect damages against a negligent defendant, but that defendant isn’t able to pay the bill.

-After a hit and run accident, it is especially important that you get the help of an experienced auto accident attorney right away.
+After a hit and run accident, it is especially important that you get the help of an experienced hit and run lawyer right away.
 The Christensen Law team can help you identify the right insurance policies, and get the applications filed on time.
 We will fight to make sure all of your recovery needs are met, so you can focus on getting back to your life.
 Contact Christensen Law today to schedule a free consultation and get the process started.